isomerpages/dis-dotc/news/events/_posts/2025-06-13-post-Fireside Chat with Mistral AI Founder at DOTC.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/7_20250526_150514.jpg">
 </div>
-<p>The event featured lively Q&amp;A and conversations, with active participation
+<p>The event featured lively Q&amp;A and conversations from the participants
-from the DOTC and SAF Computer Vision Unit (SCVU) teams to gain insights and learn from Mistral AI's innovative approaches.</p>
+to gain insights into and learn from <a href="http://Mistral.ai" rel="noopener noreferrer nofollow" target="_blank">Mistral.ai</a>’s innovative approaches.</p>
-<p>Xavier shared insights on responsible AI development and the importance
+<p>Mr Mensch also shared his thoughts on responsible AI development and the
-of collaboration among government, academia, and industry.</p>
+importance of collaboration among government, academia, and industry.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_20250526_WA0019.jpg">
 </div>
-<p>The session highlighted Singapore’s position as a global AI hub and showcased
+<p>The session was an enriching one and we look forward to more of such opportunities
-Mistral AI's role in advancing natural language understanding and AI accessibility for societal and economic growth.</p>
+to learn from the thought leaders in the industry.</p>
 <p>
 <br>
 </p>